Have you been worrying about giving your groom’s speech ever since you popped the question? You’re not alone!

 You’ll need to consider how long your speech should be, how it’s structured, and who you should be thanking.
 Of course, you can’t forget to say “my wife/husband” either!

-If you’re following the traditional order of speeches, your speech will come after the father of the bride speech, and he could have set the bar pretty high.
+If you’re following the traditional order of speeches, your speech will come after the father of the bride (or groom) speech, and he could have set the bar pretty high.